Board of Governor's Fee Waiver Program (BOG Waiver, BOGW) - Financial Aid Office

 BOGW Application Forms

-Note: If a student retroactively demonstrates eligibility for a fee waiver at any time during the academic year, the College may reimburse the students for the fees paid, even if one or more terms have been completed.
+Note: It is recommended that students apply for the fee waiver prior to enrolling.
+The fee waiver will not be applied to courses dropped prior to Financial Aid receiving the application.
+If a student retroactively demonstrates eligibility for a fee waiver at any time during the academic year, the College may reimburse the students for the fees paid, even if one or more terms have been completed.
 Reimbursements may be paid to students only within the current academic year.
 There shall be no reimbursements after June 30 of the academic year.
-If a student becomes ineligible after receiving a BOG Fee Waiver, the college has the option of pursuing recovery of the ineligible fees.Skip plugin info.
+If a student becomes ineligible after receiving a BOG Fee Waiver, the college has the option of pursuing recovery of the ineligible fees.Skip plugin notice.

 Adobe Reader (free) or other browser plug-in/add-on for opening PDF documents is required to open files on this page marked "PDF".